-Marrakech is one of the best cities to visit in Morocco.
-Whether your trip is 5 days or 15, Marrakech should be at the top of your itinerary.
+Marrakech is one of the best cities to visit here.
+No matter how long your Morocco trip is, Marrakech should be at the top of your itinerary.

 The souks of Marrakesh wind for miles in a dizzying pattern of back alleys, dark doorways, and sun-speckled courtyards.
 There’s so much to see that you’re bound to miss most of it.
 Our guide showed us as much as our feet could stand on the first day, and we went back to explore more in the second day.